eleseszti/black-hole/README.md

 # Black Hole

-Black Hole is a simple game created with Java.
+Black Hole is a simple game created in Java.

 ## Description